maxtana/max-phillips-dot-com/src/pages/posts/post-4.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
 title: "Tim, Fifi, and the long, queer road to recovery"
 pubDate: 2025-03-31
-description: "This is the first post of my new Astro blog."
-author: "What do you do with 14 years of sobriety, a failed t-shirt business, and a need to connect with people?
+description: "What do you do with 14 years of sobriety, a failed t-shirt business, and a need to connect with people?
 Start a blog."
+author: "Max Phillips"
 image:
   url: ""
   alt: ""
 tags: ["recovery", "queer", "sobriety", "LGBTQ"]
 ---

 Tim told me to write a blog, post it online, and don’t tell anyone.

-A secret, yet public, place to share your thoughts.
-How strange. _How exhilarating_.
-Yet, for him, it turned into a successful business——several, actually.
+A secret, yet public, place to share your thoughts. _How exhilarating_.
+How strange.
+Yet, for him, this strange habit turned into a successful business&mdash;several, actually.

 Okay, I have to come clean.
 Tim didn’t tell _me_ to write a blog, he told several thousand people (maybe more?) in the video I first saw him in.
 And it wasn’t even his idea.
 He got it from Seth.
 But still... it seems like good advice for someone who has always loved to journal.